-Black Eye Coffee is a Denver staple.
+Queensberry Coffee is a Denver staple.
 Satisfy your craving for coffee with their brews from local roasters, or even enjoy food and adult beverages at the bar.
-At Black Eye, the interior compliments the contemporary food and drink menu.
+At Queensberry, the interior compliments the contemporary food and drink menu.
 The shop’s Art Deco decor with a modern twist makes this spot inviting and trendy.

 The coffee at Pablo’s Coffee is roasted in Denver with beans sourced from all over the world.
 This coffee shop started between two friends’ passion for coffee and now has expanded to two locations in the Denver area.
 Pablo’s cozy, retro interior makes it a great place to sit and enjoy a well-made coffee drink.

 Peak Place in Colorado Springs is more than just a coffee shop as it also serves up beer, wine and food.
 Enjoy a specialty coffee drink or craft beer while listening to live music at Peak Place.
 The industrial-chic interior makes for a great atmosphere at this Colorado Springs coffee house.

 Purple Door Coffee in Denver has specialty espresso drinks and a heart for the homeless.
 This coffee shop employs homeless youth working toward a better life.
 Furthermore, their drinks are delicious.
 Coffee at the Purple Door is from a local roaster.